 No, HARP 2.0 is not meant for jumbo mortgages.
-It's for mortgages backed by Fannie Mae or Freddie Mac only.
-There had been talk of a HARP 3 program which may have added access to HARP for non-Fannie Mae and non-Freddie Mac mortgages but the FHFA recently said making a HARP 3 program was not a current priority.
-You can read more about HARP 3.
+It’s for mortgages backed by Fannie Mae or Freddie Mac only.
+There had been talk of a HARP 3 program which may have added access to HARP for non-Fannie Mae and non-Freddie Mac mortgages, but HARP 3 failed to materialize.